Tuhin-SnapD/Tuhin-SnapD.github.io/README.md

 ## 🙏 Acknowledgments

-- CSS community for inspiration and techniques
+- Three.js community for the amazing 3D library
 - Vite team for the fast build tool
 - The open-source community for inspiration and tools